December 19th, 2019 · 5 min read

 Meanwhile, financial regulators are fighting to safeguard end-client assets and information in the event of cyber attacks on financial firms.
 To this end, regulators have issued best-practice rules and guidelines, and they continue to probe firms’ activities to identify procedural soft spots for future regulation, often aided by sophisticated analytical tools for sifting large datasets.

-It isn’t always clear when you’re firm has been hacked, but fortunately, there are some indicators.
+It isn’t always clear when your firm has been hacked, but fortunately, there are some indicators.
 Among them:

 If a cyber breach does take place, try to learn as much as possible.
 How did the attack come about in the first place?
 Why were you a target?
 Was the attacker trying to gain access to certain information, disrupt business, or take over systems to enact a larger attack?
 Understanding the attackers' motivations can help you formulate an improved security plan.